 This campaign is timely because the 4th of July Weekend consistently ranks as one of the deadliest times to be on the road, and other summer holiday weekends (Labor Day and Memorial Day) also rank very high.

 Nighttime safety is particularly critical.
-Despite much lower traffic volumes at night, more than 1/3rd of all fatal crashes occur during the hours of dawn, dusk and nighttime.
+Despite much lower traffic volumes at night, fifty percent of all fatal crashes occur during the hours of dawn, dusk and nighttime.
 And nighttime crashes tend to be more serious than daytime crashes: In the evening hours (6 p.m. to 6 a.m.), the fatality rate (per 1,000 crashes) is more than double the daytime rate, rising to nearly 4 times the daytime rate for crashes occurring in the after-midnight hours.

 A significant number of those killed are classified as pedestrians, people who are struck and killed while not in vehicles – whether they were traveling on foot or had simply gotten out of their cars (e.g., because of a fender-bender or a breakdown).
-5,376 pedestrians were struck and killed by vehicles in 2015, according to NHTSA figures, and nearly 8 in 10 of these fatalities occurred when light was poor: 74% at night, 2% at dusk, 2% at dawn.
+6,283 pedestrians were struck and killed by vehicles in 2018, according to NHTSA figures, and 8 in 10 of these fatalities occurred when light was poor: 74% at night, 2% at dusk, 2% at dawn.

 When a car becomes disabled at night it is a much more dangerous situation than during the daylight hours, and pedestrians, whether they are occupants who have stepped out of their cars or people traveling on foot by the roadside, are in particularly acute danger at night.
 Having a good light source to make oneself visible to traffic is a basic safety measure.